Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: EVALUATION

 Two results illustrate why these constraints are difficult to satisfy in concert.
 Crump et al.~\cite{Crump2019} established a formal equivalence between instance theory and Shannon entropy in keystroke dynamics: inter-keystroke intervals track letter-level predictability in context, meaning that timing encodes the typist's internal language model at a granularity far below conscious control.
 An adversary cannot selectively slow down before ``hard'' sentences without also reproducing the correct entropy-driven micro-variation within words---a signal the typist produces automatically but cannot deliberately manufacture.
 Plank~\cite{Plank2016} provided complementary evidence at the syntactic level: a multi-task neural model using keystroke-derived labels as auxiliary signal significantly outperformed text-only models for chunking and CCG supertagging, demonstrating that typing timing carries recoverable grammatical structure.
 Forging CLC thus requires simultaneously reproducing entropy-driven letter-level timing, syntactically structured pause placement, and content-correlated burst patterns---a multi-level coherence constraint that no current attack addresses.
 Banerjee et al.~\cite{Banerjee2014} further showed that cognitive-affective states (including deception) leak into typing patterns in ways that parallel speech prosody: deceptive writers exhibited irregular pause distributions and atypical editing rhythms compared to truthful writers, analogous to the disfluency and pitch variation observed in deceptive speech.
 This raises the possibility that an adversary attempting to fake cognitive signatures may introduce artifacts of deliberate control---unnaturally regular pause placement, suppressed revision activity, or anomalous burst uniformity---that are themselves detectable as markers of performance rather than composition.

-\paragraph{The information-theoretic asymmetry.} Motor features exist in a space that can be characterized by a few bits of timing statistics.
+\paragraph{The information-theoretic asymmetry.} Motor features occupy a low-dimensional space: the Aalto 136M dataset yields a population entropy of approximately 4.12 bits for IKI distributions, and individual motor profiles can be characterized by fewer than 20 distributional parameters.
 Cognitive features are entangled with the semantic content being produced: the correct pause distribution depends on \emph{what} is being written, not just \emph{how fast}.
 Forging the cognitive channel requires reproducing the correct timing conditioned on specific content---which in turn requires the adversary to replicate the writer's cognitive process in real time.
-The non-identifiability result from Monaco~\cite{Monaco2026}---that mutual information between motor features and content origin is zero for copy-type attacks---does not extend to cognitive features precisely because CLC is bound to semantic content.
+The non-identifiability result from Condrey~\cite{Condrey2026TrustInversion}---that mutual information between motor features and content origin is zero for copy-type attacks---does not extend to cognitive features precisely because CLC is bound to semantic content.
 Mehta et al.~\cite{Mehta2025} provide empirical support: machine learning models distinguishing genuine composition from AI-text transcription achieved F1 scores exceeding 97\%, while human evaluators performed at chance ($\sim$45\% F1), suggesting that the cognitive signal is both real and difficult to consciously reproduce.